What’s Left of Russiagate — Are We Down to the 1,000 Paid Trolls?

 — — — — — — — — — — — — — — — — — — — — — — — — — — — — — — —

 With respect to the Guccifer 2.0 data transfer event discussed here, Scott Ritter has pointed out that forensic analysis cannot prove that the computer from which these data were transferred was a DNC computer; in other words it is theoretically possible that the data involved had been transferred from the DNC earlier, and that the transfer analyzed reflected subsequent transfer of these data from one storage device to another.
-If this rather dubious (but possible)scenario were true, it would evidently negate the importance of the data transfer speed.
+If this rather dubious (but possible) scenario were true, it would evidently negate the importance of the data transfer speed.
 However, the conclusion stands that this transfer occurred on the East Coast of the US, and hence did not involve Russian hackers.
-In other words, even if the Guccifer 2.0’s DNC material was obtained by hacking, this hacking was done within the U.S. And the counterargument that Guccifer 2.0 might have altered time zone settings on his computer to mask Russian involvement, is impossible to square with the fact that he was falsifying clues to point to Russia.
+If we assume that Russian hackers had accessed this data at an earlier date, why would this data subsequently be transferred between two devices on the US East Coast, prior to its ultimate publication?
+And the counterargument that Guccifer 2.0 might have altered time zone settings on his computer to mask Russian involvement, is impossible to square with the fact that, in June, he was falsifying clues to point to Russia.